Neighborhood-Nerds/NNI-App/README.md

 # NNI-App
 The official GitHub repository for the NNI App
-\nAll changes need to be reported in the nni-app-saas-crm-sr.
+All changes need to be reported in the nni-app-saas-crm-sr.